 So how do you build trust?
-Well, that’s the subject of this entire book.
+Here are the five key building blocks:

 Reciprocity means getting treated fairly.
 In a work setting, this means people feel trust when they are paid fairly for the work they do.
 They feel trust when they are recognized for a job well done.

 Reciprocity hinges on predictability.
 If you’ve said something will occur if certain expectations are met, you’d better adhere to the deal—otherwise you’ll set off a chain reaction of distrust.